In Wisconsin, ID law proved insurmountable for many voters

 “When I would see people saying, ‘What’s wrong with you Wisconsin, what are you doing?’
 I would feel like, ‘Oh my God, I’m part of the problem,'” Tindall said.

 Overall, nearly 3 million people in Wisconsin voted last November, about 91,000 fewer than in 2012.
-Milwaukee, a power center for Democrats, reported that 41,000 fewer people voted there than in 2012.
+Milwaukee, a power center for Democrats, reported that 41,000 fewer people voted there than in 2012; lack of enthusiasm for the candidates may have played a role.

 Backers of the ID law say it was a success.
-The number of provisional ballots represented a tiny fraction of all ballots cast — less than one half of 1 percent, according to a report by the Wisconsin Election Commission.
+The number of provisional ballots, issued to voters who are unable to provide the required documentation, represented a fraction of all ballots cast — less than one half of 1 percent, according to a report by the Wisconsin Election Commission.
 Election officials are currently reviewing 86 reports of possible voter fraud, of which 70 involved felons who may have voted before having their rights restored.

 Gov. Scott Walker was a major supporter of voter ID.
 He said recently that voter education is important to him and all elected officials.